mizzdev/dex-book/README.md

 > The package is compiled into ES2016, supported by Node.js starting from version 7.5.0

+> **IMPORTANT**: As this is a proprietary module, it is not published to any npm repository, thus is not build into JavaScript from TypeScript sources.
+That is why you would generally prefer to receive a build repository branch or an archive with the prebuilt library.
+Alternatively, you may call ```npm build``` in the module folder before installing from it.

-After you have registered this package in your package.json you may simply use:
+After you have registered the pre-built package in your package.json you may simply use:

 ```bash
 $ npm install